pbatard/AmiNtfsBug/README.md

 In the absolute, this bug could potentially be used to deduplicate existing data from a file at an incorrect location which could mean running some improper code.
-However, since this would have to be existing Secure Boot signed code (rather than arbitrary code) code residing at very specific boundaries, and since this should only happen if the file is read in small chunks whereas UEFI API calls such as `LoadImage()` are expected to always read a file in one go, exploitation of this bug in term of code execution looks very difficult.
+However, since this would have to be existing Secure Boot signed code (rather than arbitrary code) residing at very specific boundaries, and since this should only happen if the file is read in small chunks whereas UEFI API calls such as `LoadImage()` are expected to always read a file in one go, exploitation of this bug in term of code execution looks very difficult.

 We therefore assert that the threat assessment of this bug, for Secure Boot, is very low.